-\subsection{Clustering theorem at high-temperatures: known results}
+\subsection{Clustering theorem at high-temperatures: Known results}

-In this section, we review an established clustering theorem that holds above a threshold temperature, which is usually determined by the convergence of the cluster expansion.
-In the high-temperature regimes, clustering of the entanglement can be immediately derived by combining Pinsker's inequality and the exponential decay of the mutual information (see Corollary~\ref{corol_no_entanglement_high_T} below).
+This section reviews an established clustering theorem that holds above a threshold temperature, which is usually determined by the convergence of the cluster expansion.
+In high-temperature regimes, clustering of the entanglement can be immediately derived by combining Pinsker's inequality and the exponential decay of the mutual information (Corollary~\ref{corol_no_entanglement_high_T} below).